jina-ai/jina/.github/2.0/cookbooks/Executor.md

         self.foo = foo
 ```

-Here, `kwargs` contains `metas` and `requests` (representing the request-to-function mapping) values from YAML config,
+Here, `kwargs` contains `metas` and `requests` (representing the request-to-function mapping) values from the YAML config
 and `runtime_args` injected on startup.
 Note that you can access their values in `__init__` body via `self.metas`
 /`self.requests`/`self.runtime_args`, or modifying their values before sending to `super().__init__()`.

 ### Method naming

-`Executor`'s method can be named freely.
-Methods are not decorated with `@requests` are irrelevant to Jina.
+`Executor`'s methods can be named freely.
+Methods that are not decorated with `@requests` are irrelevant to Jina.

 ### `@requests` decorator

 `@requests` defines when a function will be invoked.
 It has a keyword `on=` to define the endpoint.

 To call an Executor's function, uses `Flow.post(on=..., ...)`.
-For example, given
+For example, given:

 ```python
 from jina import Executor, Flow, Document, requests